Component Types

 Playing cards, reference cards, and other card-based components organized into decks.

-- Front / Back images: the card face and a shared back design.
+- Front / Back images: the card face and its back design.

 - Quantity: number of copies.